jagatheeswarans/Pebble-OS-Functionalities-Port-to-ESP32-with-Bluetooth-Audio-Transmission/README.md

 This project focuses on porting the open-source [Pebble OS](https://github.com/google/pebble/tree/main) onto a selected reference board with a display and microphone.
 Additionally, a new feature has been implemented to **transmit a 15-second audio note via Bluetooth** to a mobile phone or laptop.

 ## **Key Components**
-- **Pebble OS Porting**: Adapted Pebble OS to run on an ESP32-based reference board with a smartwatch-sized display.
+- **Pebble OS Porting**: Adapted Pebble OS functionalities to run on an ESP32-based reference board with a smartwatch-sized display.
 - **Bluetooth Audio Transmission**: Added functionality to record and transmit a 15-second audio clip over Bluetooth.
 - **Optimized Performance**: Technical decisions were made to ensure minimal latency and efficient power consumption.
 - **Custom UI Implementation**: Designed an intuitive smartwatch-like interface for user interactions.